2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Little For Now

-Little For Now, an online retailer that donates yearly to Down syndrome and autism charities, is owned by the parent of three kids with disabilities.
-Not only do they offer a wide range of eco-friendly products to get parents started in cloth diapering, but they also offer guides on how to do it.
-The company also has special needs products, including The Happy Mat for safe feeding and the Beco Toddler Carrier for carrying kids up to 60 pounds.
-BONUS: Little For Now is offering a coupon code just for Undivided readers!
-Use code Undivided2024 for 10% off anything in store, good through December 31, 2024.
+Little For Now, an online retailer that donates yearly to Down syndrome and autism charities, is owned by a parent of three kids with disabilities.
+Not only does Little For Now offer a wide range of eco-friendly products to get parents started in cloth diapering, but they also offer guides on how to do it.
+The company also features special needs products, including The Happy Mat for safe feeding and the Beco Toddler Carrier for carrying kids up to 60 pounds.

-- The Artist on the Gogh kit is the perfect combination of educational and creative play, $20.
+- The Rainbow Whirls Wooden Sorting and Stacking Game by Haba kit is the perfect combination of educational and creative play, $39.99.

 Lil Penguin Studios